dr8co/bush/README.md

 ### Requirements

-* UNIX-like evironment, like macOS and Linux.
+* UNIX-like environment, like macOS and Linux.
 * gcc C compiler, or clang C compiler.

 ### Compilation